harness/developer-hub/docs/cloud-cost-management/4-use-ccm-cost-optimization/Commitment-orchestrator/overview.md

 The Commitment Orchestrator facilitates the following:
 - **SP Purchase Plan**: We send out monthly recommendations for purchasing Compute SP (Savings Plans), provided there isn't an existing SP in place already.
 Upon receipt, you will have 24 hours to approve the request.
 If not approved within this timeframe, the recommendation will expire.
 However, rest assured that our systems will automatically regenerate the recommendation for your consideration.

 - **RI Purchase Plan**: Our system generates recommendations for purchasing Convertible Reserved Instances (RIs), multiple times throughout the month.
-Just like with Standard Purchase (SP) recommendations, you'll have a 24-hour window to approve these recommendations.
+Just like with Savings Plands (SP) recommendations, you'll have a 24-hour window to approve these recommendations.
 Should you miss the window, new recommendations will be automatically generated to accommodate any changes in the compute spend.
 Additionally, if there are no existing AWS EC2 t3.nano RIs, a seed RI (t3.nano) will be purchased.
 If any other RI exists, we will leverage it to obtain a t3.nano to ensure that the t3.nano also expires along with the original RI.

 - **RI Exchange Plan**: If you're considering exchanging RI, our system provides recommendations that will be generated multiple times daily.
 Whether you choose to approve individual exchanges or group them, you have the flexibility to manage your resources efficiently.
 Just like with purchase plans, recommendations may change based on the compute spend variations, and if not acted upon within 24 hours, they will expire and be regenerated automatically.